snlam/pagila-hw/README.md

        ```
        $ docker-compose exec pg ./check_answers.sh
        ```
-1. Upload a link to your forked github repo on sakai.
+1. Upload a link to your forked github repo on Sakai.